 Raymond Miller describes feeling no fear most of the time despite being surrounded by the Chinese.
 He recalls having to take cover in a foxhole during a grenade attack, and when he stepped out the next morning, he could not take a step without stepping on a Chinese soldier, noting that the stacks of bodies were horrendous.
 He has a recurring nightmare of pulling the trigger and his gun not firing despite squeezing and squeezing it.

 Richard Carey describes taking as many Korean evacuees on ships.
 He shares the sheer number of evacuees that followed them after the Battle of the Chosin Reservoir.
 He explains how the Korean police were interviewing the evacuees.

 Robert Kam Chong Young

-Robert Kam Chong Young talks about his experiences after participating in the Inchon Landing and his return to Korea after recovering from hepatitis in a Japanese hospital.
-He also talks about being scared when he captured three Chinese Prisoners of War.
+Robert Kam Chong Young speaks about his experiences after participating in the Inchon Landing.
+He comments on his return to Korea after recovering from hepatitis in a Japanese hospital.
+He remembers being scared when he captured three Chinese Prisoners of War.

 Hamheung Evacuation aka Hungnam Evacuation (code name Christmas Cargo)

 Robert Talmadge talks about the Miracle Evacuation of Korean civilians from Hungnam including the loading of the civilians onto the USS Victory.
 He remembers 99,000 civilians on the pier that loaded onto the ship.
 He explains how the civilians had to leave all of their belongings before boarding.